CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 In the following sections, the Level-2 sea-ice drift algorithm is further described.
 It consists in those steps:

--   resampling og Level-1b data;
+-   resampling of Level-1b data;
 -   selection of tracking locations and preliminary screening;
 -   block-based maximisation of the correlation metric via the CMCC;
 -   filtering and correction step;